 There is no placement exam required for students wishing to study Chinese, French, German, or Japanese at the University of Northern Colorado.
-Students planning to study Spanish for the European Languages and Cultures degree should refer to the Spanish Placement Exam information from the Department of Hispanic Studies.
+Students planning to study Spanish should refer to the Spanish Placement Exam information below.

 Students with no experience in the language they plan to study should just sign up for the 101 Elementary I course in that language.